-The Indigent Policy of the municipality as approved by Council in 2003 is in line with the National Policy on provision of Free Basic Services with its objective of providing free access to basic services to the poor and enhancing the fight against poverty.
+The Indigent Policy of the municipality as approved by Council at its meeting held 28 May 2015 under item A(3) is in line with the National Policy on provision of Free Basic Services with its objective of providing free access to basic services to the poor and enhancing the fight against poverty.
 This policy is being reviewed to be in line with the requirements proposed by the National Department of Cooperative Governance and Traditional Affairs on an annual basis.